Ambulatory Surgical Center Quality Reporting (ASCQR) Program

 Tools for Improving Your Quality Scores

 Many practices are seeking ways to improve quality scores without breaking the bank.
-Solutions like telehealth and remote patient monitoring platforms allow facilities to implement new platforms that increase patient satisfaction, improve quality scores, and increase clinical efficiency.
+Solutions like telehealth and remote patient monitoring allow facilities to easily implement new technology that increase patient satisfaction, improve quality scores, and increase clinical efficiency.
 Because patient outcomes matter, it’s more important now than ever to track patient progress throughout their journey, not just while they are within the facility.

 Share this article on social media using the buttons below